square/square-nodejs-sdk/doc/api/orders.md

 # Pay Order

-Pay for an [order](/doc/models/order.md) using one or more approved [payments](/doc/models/payment.md), or settle an order with a total of `0`.
+Pay for an [order](/doc/models/order.md) using one or more approved [payments](/doc/models/payment.md) or settle an order with a total of `0`.

 The total of the `payment_ids` listed in the request must be equal to the order total.
 Orders with a total amount of `0` can be marked as paid by specifying an empty array of `payment_ids` in the request.

-To be used with PayOrder, a payment must:
+To be used with `PayOrder`, a payment must:

 - Reference the order by specifying the `order_id` when [creating the payment](/doc/api/payments.md#create-payment).
-  Any approved payments that reference the same `order_id` not specified in the `payment_ids` will be canceled.
+  Any approved payments that reference the same `order_id` not specified in the `payment_ids` is canceled.
 - Be approved with [delayed capture](https://developer.squareup.com/docs/payments-api/take-payments#delayed-capture).
-  Using a delayed capture payment with PayOrder will complete the approved payment.
+  Using a delayed capture payment with `PayOrder` completes the approved payment.

 ```ts
 async payOrder(